jasonlinacct/jasonlinacct/README.md

 ## Hi there 👋
+Welcome to my GitHub!
+I'm Jason, a college student into the field of computer science.
+Here you'll find a collection of projects that reflect my interests and skills.
+Feel free to explore and reach out if you have any questions or just want to connect!

 <!--
 **jasonlinacct/jasonlinacct** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.